-The Jubilee Academy is committed to inclusion.
-Exclusion follows a range of measures that have been tried to improve the student's behaviour.
+The Jubilee Academy is committed to Suspension.
+Suspension follows a range of measures that have been tried to improve the student's behaviour.

-Sometimes incidents of poor behaviour which breach the school's behaviour policy and harm the education or welfare of a student or others in school may lead to exclusion.
+Sometimes incidents of poor behaviour which breach the school's behaviour policy and harm the education or welfare of a student or others in school may lead to suspension.

-This procedure outlines The Jubilee Academy's procedures where exclusion is necessary in line with Government guidance and best practice on improving behaviour in school.
+This procedure outlines The Jubilee Academy's procedures where suspension is necessary in line with Government guidance and best practice on improving behaviour in school.

-The main purpose of this policy is not to seek to introduce a prescribed list of punishments for particular incidents, it is to explain the legal scope and processes which take place for all exclusions at The Jubilee Academy High School.
+The main purpose of this policy is not to seek to introduce a prescribed list of punishments for particular incidents, it is to explain the legal scope and processes which take place for all suspensions at The Jubilee Academy